 What is Trauma?

 Trauma is a serious injury or shock to the body.
-It is caused by a physical force, such as violence or an accident.
-The injury may be complicated by psychiatric, behavioral, and social factors.
-This can cause the disability to be greater than just physical injuries.
-This condition usually requires care from healthcare professionals.
+It's caused by a physical force, such as violence or an accident.
+The injury may be complicated by psychiatric, behavioral and social factors.

 Brain Trauma from Whiplash

 - Fire, flood, earthquake or other natural disaster

 The symptoms associated with trauma vary and depend on the type of injuries you have suffered.
 Symptoms may include: